LAST UPDATED: 5/14/23 – Galápagos photography guide

 In order to freeze the water of the waves crashing into the rocks, as well as mitigate the issue with the rocking boat I was standing in, I used a fast shutter speed to freeze the motion.
 By setting the shutter speed to 1/2000 second, I was able to freeze all of this motion and get some pretty cool shots of the waves crashing against the rocks.

 You will also want to use a fast shutter speed when photographing moving animals in the Galápagos.
-To give you an idea of what type of shutter speed to use for which animals in which circumstances, I have included some examples for you to review below.
+To give you an idea of what type of shutter speed to use for which animals in which circumstances, I have included some examples for you to review in my Galápagos photography guide below.
 For instance, you will want to use a much faster shutter speed when photographing swimming or flying animals then you will when photographing stationary or walking animals.

 Follow the Rule of Thirds